 - 64. KDY was another staff member and he was ex-police.
-A lot of the staff had police or army backgrounds KDY had been a copper in Shettleston and he came from Coatbridge.
+A lot of the staff had police or army backgrounds.
+KDY had been a copper in Shettleston and he came from Coatbridge.
 Half his family are gangsters and the other half are coppers.
 He was just an animal and thought he was Mr Cool.
-He was full of himself and he ended up being my housemaster. - 65.
-I remember KDY being interested in making pals with a fifteen year old resident called was from Shettleston and ran about with an older crowd in their twenties.
+He was full of himself and he ended up being my housemaster. - of I remember KDY being interested in making pals with a fifteen year old resident called was from Shettleston and ran about with an older crowd in their twenties.
 KDY was trying to find out information from him about Shettleston to pass back to his old friends in the police.
 Was a fearsome man and I was scared of him.
 He died on the railway line in Shettleston on the day he got released in 1974.
 I blame the system for his death as well because he was out celebrating, got drunk and ended up on the railway line. - 66.
 LYT was an old thin guy who always wore overalls with one of these thick Scottish knitwear jumpers.
-His sister was sector allow who used to have a programme on the television.
-I don't know what his first name actually was but we all just called him LYT He was the school engineer type of person. - 67.
-There were good staff as well, a guy Jim Connelly who we called 'half pint' and the guys that worked the fields, auld ^{KDB} and Bill who were the gardeners and grew all the vegetables for the school were fantastic.
+His sister was who used to have a programme on the television.
+I don't know what his first name actually was but we all just called him LYT .
+He was the school engineer type of person. - There were good staff as well, a guy Jim Connelly who we called 'half pint' and the guys that worked the fields, auld on Bill who were the gardeners and grew all the vegetables for the school were fantastic.
 They were there when the monks ran the school before.
 I knew this because we found loads of records in the loft at the approved school.
 There was thousands of documents showing dates of guys coming in and out.
 There was stuff from forty years before. - 68.
-I will always remember KDB sitting chatting for hours on end with one of the residents, I could see KDB knew something was wrong with stories like he was a baby.
-I'm not suggesting there was anything going on with

-KDB and The rest of the staff just treated like he was one of the other boys.
+I will always remember KDB sitting chatting for hours on end with one of the residents, and The rest of the staff just treated like he was one of the other boys.
 It's always something that stuck with me.